 Plus, this can be an especially helpful approach if you’re touring with your elder since the people you talk to may be their friends in the future.

-10. Talk to Care Advisor
+10. Talk to a certified Care Advisor

 If after these 9 things, you still feel lost or defeated, then contact our Care Advisors.
 Our services are completely free to you and your elder, so there’s no harm in asking.
 The main difference between doing this yourself and asking us for help is that, we’ve already done steps 1-9 thousands of times — yes, we’ve even had the talk with your elders about why it’s crucial that they move.